-Here’s a guide to chile peppers (alternatively spelled chilis and chilies) — the most common varieties, how to buy and use them.
+Here’s a helpful guide to chili peppers (alternatively spelled chiles and chilies) — the most common varieties, how to buy and use them.
 You’ll find the heat levels in Scoville units presented here as well.

 It’s hard to imagine the world’s cuisines without the delectable fiery bite of chiles.
 But before explorers ventured into the Western Hemisphere in the late fifteenth century, chiles existed only in the warm areas of the Americas.